Legal

 When you issue a refund to a customer, the refund amount is debited from your Mando balance and returned to the original payment method.

-- The card-network acquirer fee that the payment processor charged on the original transaction (typically 1.4% + £0.20) is not returned to Mando Network by the processor.
-This is industry standard for every UK card processor (PaymentProvider, Adyen, Worldpay, Square, Checkout.com all behave the same way).
+• The card-network acquirer fee that the payment processor charged on the original transaction (typically 1.4% + £0.20) is not returned to Mando Network by the processor.
+This is industry standard for every UK card processor (Adyen, Worldpay, Square, Checkout.com and all major UK processors behave the same way).

 Worked example.
 Customer pays you £100.
 Card-network fee on the original payment was £1.60.
 You issue a full refund: